agusdm97/PF-DTS05-E-COMMERCE-OLIST/README.md

 3. Run the following command to run the docker containers:

-        WARNING :warning:: The next step can be stressful for some computers.
+        :warning: WARNING: The next step can be stressful for some computers.
 Please be assured you have enough memory and processing resources before executing this command.

     ```cmd